Table of Contents

 - Diet.
 A diet rich in lean proteins, whole grains, seeds, nuts, and fresh veggies and fruits also helps our mood.

-When you feel like you can’t function it is time to seek help.
+When you feel like you’re so depressed can’t function it is time to seek help.
 There are many ways to improve mood and thus improve your life.
 Seek the mental health help you need today.

 Elevation Behavioral Health Provides Comprehensive Depression Treatment

 Elevation Behavioral Health is a residential mental health program in L.A.
-If you are feeling so depressed that you can’t function, contact the team at Elevation.
+If you find yourself expressing “I’m so depressed I can’t function”, contact the team at Elevation.
 We are here to help you overcome depression and get your life back.
 Contact us today at (888) 561-0868.